justinlocsei/himation/README.md

 API, React-based UI code, and a webpack build process, managed by gulp, that ties the two together.

-# Development

-To create the development environment for Himation, you will need a working installation of Ruby and Node.js that match the versions defined in `.ruby-version` and `.nvmrc`, respectively.

-Once these programs are installed, run the following commands to install all
-dependencies:

-* `bundle install`
-* `npm install`
-* `npm run link`

-With the dependencies installed, you can now define the environment settings.

 ## Settings

 In order to work on Himation in development, you will need to create a settings